Top 5 WebXR Frameworks - Comparison

 2 - PlayCanvas

 This development platform comes with a full visual editor, and comes with AR and VR support.
-Their graphics rendering is optimized for mobile and looks absolutely stunning if set up correctly.
+Their 3D graphics rendering looks stunning if set up correctly.
 The loading times of the editor and exported games seem to be pretty okay as well.

 The visual editor makes it very easy to assemble scenes, add components and deploy your project.
 Additionally, a built-in code editor allows you to write your own custom scripts.
 If you prefer your own code editor, Atom, Vim, Visual Studio Code or else, you might have a harder time editing the scripts.
 With their REST API, you might still be able to do so, though.